Mass stabbing: 2014 Kunming attack

+2014 Isla Vista killings

+On May 23, 2014, 22-year-old Elliot Rodger stabbed his two roommates and their friend to death in the apartment they shared in Isla Vista, California near the campus of the University of California, Santa Barbara (UCSB), ambushing and killing them separately as they arrived.
+Rodger then went on a shooting spree around Isla Vista while hitting people with his car, killing three more people by gunfire and injuring 14 others, before committing suicide by shooting himself in the head.

+Broken Arrow stabbings

+On July 22, 2015, brothers Robert Bever, 18, and Michael Bever, 16, fatally stabbed their parents, 52-year-old David and 44-year-old April, as well as their three younger siblings: Daniel, 12, Christopher, 7, and Victoria, 4, in their home in Broken Arrow, Oklahoma.
+They also attacked their younger sister, 13-year-old Crystal; slitting her throat and stabbing her several times, although she managed to survive, whilst their two-year-old sister Autumn was found unharmed.
+The brothers were arrested shortly afterwards after fleeing the scene.
+The brothers later explained that they planned on committing nation-wide massacres to acquire infamy; citing the Columbine massacre and the 2012 Aurora theatre shooting as inspiration.
+Robert had ordered multiple firearms and thousands of rounds of ammunition, which were set to arrive to the home on the morning of July 23.

+The two were charged with five counts of murder and one count of assault with the intent to kill.
+In September 2016, Robert Bever pleaded guilty to all charges and was sentenced to six consecutive life sentences without parole.
+Michael Bever pleaded not guilty and was convicted of all charges in May 2018; he was subsequently sentenced to five consecutive life sentences without parole and 28 years.

 2016 Sagamihara knife attack

 At 2:20 am on 26 July 2016, a man launched a knife attack at a center for the disabled people at Sagamihara, a town west of Tokyo, Japan.
 19 residents of the care center were killed, and an additional 26 people were wounded.
 The suspect, former employee Satoshi Uematsu, surrendered himself at a police station near the site of the attack shortly after.
 He delivered a handwritten letter to a Japanese politician where he threatened to kill 470 severely disabled people.
 He also advocated for legislation that would allow the disabled people to be euthanized with consents from their family members.
 He was hospitalized but was subsequently released after two weeks.
 Charged with murder, Uematsu was eventually sentenced to death.
-The attack was the worst mass killing case in Japan in decades.
+The attack was the worst mass killing case in Japan in decades, as well as the world's deadliest mass stabbing by a lone knifeman.